Deluge: Sermon for the Dead

 Install instructions

-Deluge runs on PC, Mac, Linux and Android.
+Deluge runs on PC, Mac, Linux, Android and in the browser.

 ANDROID